 If you are enrolled in NYSHIP and are removed from the payroll because of a controverted work-related injury or occupational condition, you can continue your health insurance coverage by paying both the employer's and the employee's share of the premium.
-However, you have the right to apply for a health insurance waiver of premium (see "Waiver of premium" on page 14).
-Your personnel office should inform you of your right to apply for the waiver prior to your meeting the eligibility requirements for the waiver of premium.
+However, you have the right to apply for a health insurance waiver of premium (see "Waiver of premium", page 14.)
+Your personnel office snould morn you or your agent waiver prior to your meeting the eligibility requirements for the waiver of premium.
+GENERAL INFORMATION GIB-HMO/PEF/3-02 17